 Reg BI requires broker-dealers to place their client’s interest first and above all else.
 Broker-dealers are therefore required to only recommend investments that meet such criteria.
 Part of this process involves providing a Disclosure Obligation, which the SEC says will frequently need to spell out “additional information beyond the summary information” contained in Form CRS.

 Retail investors should request all Reg BI–required documentation, including the full Disclosure Obligation.
 This document, combined with Form CRS, is a good way to learn everything about a financial services provider, both the good and the bad.

 Form ADV is another related SEC filing, long used by investment advisors to register with that agency and state securities advisors.
 It discloses useful operating information from advisors that clients can delve into.
 Form ADV has two parts.
 The first part allows investors to look up information about their current or potential financial advisor.
 It’s in a check-the-box style.
 The second part has the same information but in a plain-English, narrative brochure section.
 These can be found at the SEC’s Investment Adviser Public Disclosure (IAPD) website.

 - Form CRS is a summary of a broker or financial advisor’s offerings, business activity, and any disciplinary records.
 It contains detailed information about the broker’s fees, hidden costs, conflicts of interest, legal disputes, and more, all written in easy-to-understand language.

-- Form CRS became an additional mandatory disclosure for all brokers and financial advisors in the U.S. on June 30, 2020.
+- Form CRS became an additional mandatory disclosure for all brokers and financial advisors in the United States on June 30, 2020.

-- All clients can get this form upon request or when signing up with a new advisor, as well as when updates are made by the provider.
-The company issuing a Form CRS can send it via email, but is also required to send a paper copy to the client for free, if that’s requested.
+- All clients can get this form upon request or when signing up with a new advisor, as well as when the provider makes updates.
+The company issuing a Form CRS can send it via email but is also required to send a paper copy to the client for free, if that’s requested.